nguyennguyensituation/word_salad/README.md

 # Word Salad

-Word Salad is a loving homage to the most popular puzzles from The New York Times.
+**Word Salad** is a loving homage to the most popular puzzles from _The New York Times_.
 It combines Connections, Wordle, and the crossword into a single Frankenstein's monster mashup of a game.

 ## Getting Started